JamesTurnerGit/HoneyCombTechTest/readme.md

   In the same classes I'm not happy with the case statement to return the subclasses within them.
 I feel there's probably a better way to do that.

+  would like to solidify how multible discounts work, atm its just the last item on the discount list that overwrites any others on a particular item.
 #### usage

 ### adding a discount to an order